christian-gines-cysec/azendria-astral/README.md

 ---

-🛡️ Chemo Safe Language (Official Positioning)
+🛡️ Kimo Safe Language (Official Positioning)

 Azcendria Astral develops its own intellectual property, automation tools, training systems, and talent-assessment frameworks.
 We do NOT claim partnership, co-ownership, or IP integration with any external AI model or platform.